 - 1 June - Scientific review II: Discussion, Recommendations, Introduction

 - 29 May – Ethics of scientific communication: authorship, Get your scientific paper published

 - 29 May – Methods in food and waterborne diseases

 - 30 May – Organization of Simulation Exercises

 - 31 May – 1 June – Phylogeny

 - 31 May – R statistical programming and Geographical Information Systems (GIS)

 - 1 June – Anthropology qualitative methods applied to communicable diseases

-Participants may choose to attend the train-train the trainer track, specially designed for supervisors, or parallel technical workshops.
-At the end of each day, there will be a scientific seminar in topics of interest for all the different target audiences.
-New and future supervisors will follow a pre-designed track aimed at their induction to the fellowship programmes.
-All other participants will chose one workshop per day from the mosaic of available workshops.
+Participants could choose to attend the train-train the trainer track, specially designed for supervisors, or parallel technical workshops.
+At the end of each day, there was a scientific seminar in topics of interest for all the different target audiences.
+New and future supervisors followed a pre-designed track aimed at their induction to the fellowship programmes.
+All other participants chose one workshop per day from the mosaic of available workshops.

-Selection of participants from EU Member States (EPIET/EUPHEM supervisors and other senior experts) is done through official invitation letters to the National Focal Points for Public Health Training, who are invited to propose the candidates.
-The EPIET/EUPHEM Training Site Forum and the Coordinating Competent Bodies are informed.
+Selection of participants from EU Member States (EPIET/EUPHEM supervisors and other senior experts) was done through official invitation letters to the National Focal Points for Public Health Training, who were invited to propose the candidates.
+The EPIET/EUPHEM Training Site Forum and the Coordinating Competent Bodies were informed.